Frequently Asked Questions

 1.)
 Keep an Active Membership and Receive a Program Credit

 As a reminder, those of you who have continued to pay your membership dues are our Sustaining Members.
-All Sustaining Members will have a $50 or $75 program credit (depending on membership type) automatically applied to their account once we re-open.
+All Sustaining Members had a $50 or $75 program credit (depending on membership type) automatically applied to their account once we re-opened.
 As a Sustaining Member, you play a vital role in helping us deploy services and assist our community by continuing your membership.
 Thank you to those who have remained a Sustaining Member—you are helping us be resilient during these incredibly challenging times!
 As a thank you for maintaining an active membership, we offered the following program credits depending on your membership type:

 • $50 for individual memberships, such as Youth, Young Adult, Adult, or One Senior